 I have tried WordPress and Blogger but not Squarespace yet.
 I chose WordPress because of its functionality and ease of use.
 That is why it is popular among bloggers and site owners.

-WordPress has massive volume of resources, tips and tools from setting up to designing your blog.
-Just search Google.
-I am more of a DiY person so I always refer to online resources when tweaking my site’s design.
+WordPress has a massive volume of resources, tips, and tools from setting up to designing your blog.
+Just search for Google.
+I am more of a DIY person so I always refer to online resources when tweaking my site’s design.

 Blogger has easy to use interface and great support because it is owned by the ultimate G – Google.

 After choosing your platform, request for installation support from your hosting service if it is included in their support services.
 For Siteground, so far, they have helped me 3x with my installations.

 If you want to install by yourself, Siteground has detailed instruction on how to install WordPress here.

 Step 4: Designing your Site or Blog

 Install a Theme

 A theme is the clothing of a site.
 It is the look and feel of your site.
-It is the overall look of your site which matches with your branding.
+It is the overall look of your site which matches your branding.
 Look for themes which are highly customizable and optimized for search engine.
 You can change the color, font, images, and if you are into coding, you can tweak anything you want.

 Though there are a number of free themes, having a premium theme gives a site a more professional and polish look.
 It makes launching your site much easier too since you can just focus on creating content and social media.

-Choose from these collection of Best Feminine Themes for Every Ladypreneur.
+Choose from these collections of Best Feminine Themes for Every Ladypreneur.